Oscilllator/quartz/content/20240902 FT232H Trials and tribulations.md

 ![[Pasted image 20241009074403.png]]

 The horrible nonlinearities in the sin wave are just the R2R DAC. you can see from the digital stream that it's working!
 So that's nice.
 The stream does have a tendency to lock up sometimes though, so I need to figure that out.

+#### Bit untwiddling
 It also has this bug, whereby when I send a message that's large enough that the ftdi chip needs to do flow control, I get something that looks like this sometimes:

 ![[Pasted image 20241009074750.png]]